 - Runners, volunteers and any spectators attending the event are encouraged to bring their own hand sanitisers (min 70% alcohol) in case it is required at any time.
 We will be providing hand sanitiser points in the Race Village and at the finish.

 - There will be an Information Point within the Race Village on race day only for urgent matters.
-A queuing system and 2-metre control measures will be in place.
 Please read the full information in the event guide and come prepared.

-- There will be no music at the event this year.
+- There will be no baggage drop facilities in the Race Village this year.

 - Please follow all signage and instructions from the marshals.

 - From 10:40am, runners will be called to the start area in groups according to race number.
 Runners will be spaced out on the start line and there will be three start waves.
 Race numbering will be based on predicted finish times.

 - Please be patient at all times in the start area and do not get over-concerned if you have missed your call to the start line.
 Runners based at the back of the field will be able to see their own personal chip time.

 - For anyone who choses to wear a mask in the start area, there will be a bin just after the start line for runners to discard their mask.

 - Any clothing discarded at the start by runners should be thrown into the bin at the actual start line.
 Any clothing discarded elsewhere will be regarded as litter and disposed of accordingly.
 Any runner found to be littering will be disqualified from the race.